abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 desktop.features_permissions : [ 'read', 'submit' ]
 ```

-- to display the `desktop.features_permissions` put `read` into the list
+- To display the available execute classes on the login page, add `read` to the list.
-- to let user change the default executeclassname put `submit` into the list
+- To allow users to select a class when creating a desktop, add `submit` to the list.

-This will change the abcdesktop login page, and write the `description` of each `executeclasses` entry, with the associated description.
+Enabling both options modifies the abcdesktop login page to display the `description` of each `executeclasses` entry, allowing users to make a selection before launching their desktop.

 In this case `desktop.features_permissions : [ 'read', 'submit' ]`

 ![login resources](img/login-resources.png)

-The user can choose on entry in the `executeclasses` values.
+The user can choose an entry from the available `executeclasses` values.

 ![login resources sylver](img/login-resources-silver.png)